 Admission to the department is contingent upon good academic standing and acceptance by the department.
 The department will not accept D transfer credit in the major.
 All Liberal Arts in Spanish majors will be assessed periodically during their course of study.
 As students progress in the program, all majors will be evaluated by examinations in the areas of oral proficiency, reading, and writing.
 By graduation they will be expected to have met the Advanced + level in these skills and passed a culture/literature exam.
-During their senior year, they must successfully complete an oral examination, which is conducted by a departmental faculty panel, on a Spanish literary classic.
+During their senior year, students must successfully complete a Senior Capstone project and presentation on a Spanish literary classic assessed by a departmental faculty panel.
 In addition to vocabulary and fluency, students will be evaluated on their ability to identify themes and style of a particular author and interpret and analyze text and ideas in a given socio-historical context.
-Their performance will be evaluated on content, vocabulary, and fluency.
+Performance is evaluated on content, vocabulary, and fluency.